kprotty/kprotty.github.io/_posts/2025-9-7-batched-critical-sections.md

     wake(t3):
         update(t3)
 ```
 Each indentation level represents a different thread, where it must wait to be scheduled after its parent's `wake`.
-This sucks because the critical sections we care about (the `update` calls) are separated by points that wait for the scheduler to start running a woken up thread.
+This sucks because the critical sections we care about (the `update` calls) are separated by points that wait for the scheduler to start running a woken-up thread.

-What if, instead, you run all the updates together on one thread, then do the `wake`s after?
+What if instead, you run all the updates together on one thread, then do the `wake`s after?
 It would remove the dependency on the scheduler's decision to run us entirely:
 ```c
 update(t1)
 update(t2)